stellar-deprecated/kelp/README.md

 ### Configuration Files

+Each strategy you implement needs a configuration file.
+The format of the configuration file is specific to the selected strategy.
+You can use these files to customize parameters for your chosen strategy.

-Reference config files are in the [examples folder](examples/configs/trader).
-Specifically, the following sample configuration files are included:
+The following reference config files are in the [examples folder](examples/configs/trader):

 - [Sample Sell strategy config file](examples/configs/trader/sample_sell.cfg)
 - [Sample BuySell strategy config file](examples/configs/trader/sample_buysell.cfg)